keystonejs/keystone/docs/blog/introduction-to-graphql.md

 }
 ```

-There are many client libraries that can make sending and receiving GraphQL queries easier, however you don't need a client library to send a simple GraphQL request.
+There are many client libraries that can make sending and receiving GraphQL queries easier, however, you don't need a client library to send a simple GraphQL request.
 We can send a GraphQL request using the browsers [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 Create a file called `index.html`.
 In that file place the following: